hayata-yamamoto/flair-simple-introduction/README.md

 ## Disclaimer

-**This repository is not OFFICIAL.
+**This repository is NOT OFFICIAL.
 If you wanna know flair itself, I recommend to look official github documentation.**

 ## Requirements